Subsequent Teaching Endorsement

 Admission Requirements

-If you hold a valid teaching license in the state of Illinois, you may enroll in a program designed to help you obtain a subsequent license in the following areas: early childhood education, elementary education, secondary education, world languages education, and special education.
+If you hold a valid teaching license in the state of Illinois, you may enroll in a program designed to help you obtain a subsequent license in the following areas: early childhood education, elementary education, secondary education, world languages education, visual arts education, and special education.

 In addition to the standard requirements for admission to graduate programs, candidates must submit: